 Workforce reform and work related education and training

-This project is a comparative analysis of the work related education and training of teaching assistants and nursing assistants.
+This research is a comparative analysis of the work related education and training of teaching assistants and nursing assistants.
 Comparative studies such as this are rare and provide an opportunity to appraise aspects of training that could not be undertaken by focusing on a single occupational group.
 The principal investigator is Professor Hywel Thomas.